racheldeng-analytics/Data-projects/README.md

 - Used **Python (pandas, statsmodels, matplotlib)** for data processing, model estimation, and diagnostics.
 - Conducted hypothesis testing and interval estimation, visualized results through regression plots.

-#### 3. Big Data Course Design
+#### 3. Graduate Project
-- Applied distributed data processing and large-scale analytics concepts.
+- Obtained population data information from government websites.
-- Designed and documented data workflows simulating **real-world big data pipelines**.
+- visualized and cleaned data in Python.
-- Showcased understanding of data storage, transformation, and analytical computation.
+- Built GM(1, 1) model to predict population changing trends in the future 5 years.
+- Built multiple linear regression to prove the relationship between population and the demand for life insurance.

 ---